 Real-time communication is essential at times, but a much better approach is to update the team over email or messaging systems.
 Unless it’s urgent, let the team members review it when they have got time off from their primary deliverables.

 Meetings sometimes run with too many people not needed in a discussion in the first place.
-When working remotely and working with teams in different time zones, running productive meetings is even more crucial.
+When working remotely and working with teams in different time zones, running productive virtual meetings is even more crucial.

 How to ensure that your meetings are productive and whether all the sessions you are organizing are really needed, or you could get away with other modes of reviews – aka asynchronous reviews

 Asynchronous communication helps your coworker to manage their own time, do the research that is needed and then reply instead of trying to respond in real-time without having complete knowledge of the discussion.